kubernetes/kubernetes/examples/volumes/scaleio/README.md

         name: sio-secret
       fsType: xfs
 ```
 Notice the followings in the previous YAML:

 - Update the `gatewway` to point to your ScaleIO gateway endpoint.
 - The `volumeName` attribute refers to the name of an existing volume in ScaleIO.
-- The  `secretRef` attribute references the name of the secret object deployed earlier.
+- The `secretRef:name` attribute references the name of the secret object deployed earlier.

 Next, deploy the pod.